-Punishment against Uber (FR)
+Penalty against Uber (FR)

-In the fall of 2016, data from approximately 57 million customers were stolen, including about 1.4 million Frenchmen.
-Uber concealed this incident and paid the attackers $ 100,000, – for assurances that the data will be deleted.
-The French data protection agency CNIL imposed a fine of € 400,000 on the company due to the incident.
-The French Data Protection Act states that data breaches must be reported to the relevant regulatory authority within 72 hours.
-This rule can also be found in the GDPR.
-Uber consciously ignored this obligation.
+In the fall of 2016, data was stolen from about 57 million customers, including about 1.4 million French people.
+Uber concealed this incident and paid the attackers $100,000.00, for the assurance that the data would be deleted.
+The French data protection authority CNIL imposed a fine of €400,000 on the Group as a result of the incident.
+French data protection law stipulates that data protection breaches must be reported to the competent supervisory authority within 72 hours.
+This provision is also found in Article 33 (1) of the GDPR.
+Uber has deliberately ignored this reporting obligation.

-The incident occurred before the entry into force of the GDPR, so the fine was imposed under the French Data Protection Act, which provides for a maximum fine of three million euros.
-As a result of this incident, the UK also imposed a fine of £ 500,000 on the company, which was the maximum penalty under the then UK Data Protection Act.
+The incident occurred before the GDPR came into force, so the fine was imposed under the French Data Protection Act, which provides for a maximum fine of three million euros.
+As a result of this incident, the UK also fined the company £500,000, which was the maximum penalty under the UK Data Protection Act at the time.

 Entscheidungsdatum: